|Acknowledging CMC Microsystems|

 On occasion, CADpass may be blocked because of anti-virus software on your workstation.

 For assistance with debugging, CMC Microsystems’ technical support staff can perform remote desktop login assistance.
 Use the support webpage to send in your request:

-It is not necessary to use the Zemax License Manager to add licence information to your installation.
+Do not use the Zemax License Manager to add licence information to your installation.
 It is part of the OpticStudio installation package, and is added to your system, as in Figure 10, but is not used to reach our licence server system in Kingston, Ontario.

 Figure 10.
 A copy of the Zemax License Manager is added to your Workstation during OpticStudio Installation.

 Other Training, Tutorials, and References

 - “Getting Started…” tutorial, manuals and links to Knowledge Base answers are available through the Help tab of the OpticStudio main window, as shown in Figure 11.

 Figure 11: Help tab of the Main OpticStudio Window

 - Siew, Ronian, "Perspectives on Modern Optics and Imaging: With Practical Examples using Zemax OpticStudio", self-published, 2017.

 - Sokolova, Elena, "Optimisation Techniques for Diffraction Spectrometers," SPIE, 2015.